-- The assessment goal of Human Resources is to become a resource base for all FSA operations to increase efficiency. - Negotiate a new collective bargaining agreement with CSEA Local 627. - Meet with all new employees to review Employment Handbook, Contract, Safety Manual, and job descriptions. - Meet with each employee annually to increase employee awareness of individual benefits including, retirement, SRA, health insurances and EAP programs. - Develop training program to ensure all new employees are properly trained in all areas. - Remain up to date on current procedures and retirement options, and work with TIAA representative to provide information in regards to individual counseling to employees. - Review examinations for all CSEA positions that require testing. - Research educational opportunities for Management Staff. - Provide continued training and protective equipment to decrease work related injuries such as cuts, burns, trips and falls. - Continue to collaborate with other SUNY HR Professionals - Monitor Fair Labor Standards Act (FLSA) changes to ensure compliance. - Provide assistance to employees who will be receiving new SUNY Fredonia email addresses - Provide support to management staff navigating leaves of absence from work, as well as maintaining consistency with all employees - Assist management staff through disciplinary processes with employees
+- The assessment goal of Human Resources is to become a resource base for all FSA operations to increase efficiency. - Meet with all new employees to review Employment Handbook, Contract, Safety Manual, and job descriptions. - Meet with each employee annually to increase employee awareness of individual benefits including, retirement, SRA, health insurances and EAP programs. - Develop training program to ensure all new employees are properly trained in all areas. - Remain up to date on current procedures and retirement options, and work with TIAA representative to provide information in regards to individual counseling to employees. - Review examinations for all CSEA positions that require testing. - Research educational opportunities for Management Staff. - Provide continued training and protective equipment to decrease work related injuries such as cuts, burns, trips and falls. - Continue to collaborate with other SUNY HR Professionals - Monitor Fair Labor Standards Act (FLSA) changes to ensure compliance. - Provided assistance to employees who will be receiving new SUNY Fredonia email addresses - Provide support to management staff navigating leaves of absence from work, as well as maintaining consistency with all employees - Assist management staff through disciplinary processes with employees - Review benefit structure for vacation and sick accruals, and retirement benefits